jbelloRepo/LightBnB/README.md

 ### Functional Requirements - Checklist

-- [ ] Create an Entity Relationship Diagram (ERD) for Lighthouse BnB app to establish table relationships.
 - [ ] Set up project directory and create schema files within the migrations subdirectory.
 - [ ] Use appropriate data fields to define the database schema, ensuring data integrity.
 - [ ] Create seed files to populate the database with dummy data.